MintyTrebor/MQTT4DSF/README.md

 Currently it can:

- 1. Monitor DSF for events (user configurable) and send mqtt msgs to a broker of choice
+ 1. Capture DSF events (user configurable) and send mqtt msgs to a broker of choice
  2. Poll DSF on a frequency and send mqtt msgs based on a value delta (user configurable)
  3. Send MQTT msgs when specially formatted msgs are recieved from DSF (via M117).
  4. Act as MQTT to GCode proxy - passing GCode commands to DSF and executing them on the machine, by subscribing to a custom MQTT topic.

 This has only been tested on a raspberry pi running DSF from [https://github.com/gloomyandy/RepRapFirmware/wiki](https://github.com/gloomyandy/RepRapFirmware/wiki)